flintrocks/flint/docs/language_guide.md

 event <event-name>(<event-parameter-1>, <event-parameter-2>, ...)
 ```

-Like functions, some of the parameters can have default values, but these must be declared at the end of the signature.
+Like functions, some of the parameters can have default values, but these must be declared at the end of the parameter list.

 Events can then be emitted using the keyword `emit` followed by an event call.
 An event call is similar to a function call (parameters must be provided in order, and they must have the correct label and type; if any optional parameters are omitted, their default value will be used automatically).